pagekey/education/183-React-from-Scratch/README.md

   )
 }
 ```

+Note that with this method, the `React` import must be added to every single source file, even if unused, because having components in-scope implicitly uses that import.

 While working on this, I found that if you mess up the details of the compilation, you end up with errors when you try to start using hooks - so best to start by using them from the very beginning!
 Similarly, we'll see some stumbling blocks that arise when using imports (and how to resolve those issues).